Berkeley-MDes/tdf-fa23-abigailxchen/README.md

  # 💡 Report 9 - Week of 10/26/23
 ## Abigail Chen, Technology Design Foundations

+This week, I have been thinking more about my final project for TDF.
+My initial idea was to create an art installation in which two AIs talk to and debate each other infinitely (one is pro-AI, the other is anti-AI).
+This was inspired by [this video](https://youtu.be/Xw-zxQSEzqo?feature=shared) in which two AIs have an existential crisis.

+Today, we were also visited by an alum from MDes Cohort 1: Koi Ren, a new media artist and design innovator at Nike.
+She held a casual conversation in Jacobs about her work in MDes, her new media art, and her career path.
+I was incredibly inspired by her work and found that one of her exhibits kind of closely resembled my idea: [Lava.AI.Dream](https://www.koi-ren.com/aidream), in which she collected AI-generated dreams using GPT from women and displayed visualizations throughout a room using TouchDesigner.
+I reached out to her and hope to get her advice and feedback throughout my project as well.

+---

+ # 💡 Report 9 - Week of 10/26/23
+## Abigail Chen, Technology Design Foundations

 This week, I have been diving into design competitions and conferences.
 Recently, I discovered these two:

 - International Design Awards